microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/users.md

 # Working with users in Microsoft Graph

-You can use Microsoft Graph to build compelling app experiences based on users, their relationships with other users and groups, mail, calendar, and files.
+You can use Microsoft Graph to build compelling app experiences based on users, their relationships with other users and groups, and their mail, calendar, and files.

-You can address users through Microsoft Graph in two ways:
+You can access users through Microsoft Graph in two ways:

-- `/users/<id>` addresses a user by their id
+- By their ID, `/users/<id>`
-- `/me` is an alias for the signed-in user, synonymous with `/users/<signed-in user's id>`
+- By using the `/me` alias for the signed-in user, which is the same as `/users/<signed-in user's id>`

 ## Authorization
-One of the following [permissions](permission_scopes.md) is required to access user operations.
-The first three permissions can be granted to an app by a user, whereas the remaining set can only be granted to an app by the administrator.
+One of the following [permissions](https://graph.microsoft.io/en-us/docs/authorization/permission_scopes) is required to access user operations.
+The first three permissions can be granted to an app by a user.
+The rest can only be granted to an app by the administrator.

 - User.ReadBasic.All
 - User.Read